O1af/bmrfrontend/README.md

 <h1 align="center" style = "color:green;">myBMR</h1>

 <h2>Description</h2>
 <p>Basal metabolic rate (BMR) is an estimate of the number of calories a person burns in a given day.
-It is a vital statistic which allows individuals to design a healthier, individualized diets and lifestyles.
+It is a vital statistic which allows individuals to design a healthier, individualized diet and lifestyle.
 Given the growing obesity epidemic and the insufficient education on health, our BMR calculator is a critical tool in promoting education and awareness.</p>

 <h2>Installation</h2>